 - An increase in hijacked and spoofed email addresses.

 Spoofing means making email look like it came from your computer.
 Spammers have discovered new ways to make it appear as though their spam email is coming from YOUR email account.
 They can also disguise themselves as someone you know and trust by spoofing their account.
-Hijacked or spoofed accounts can sends spam mail, and could result in having your email service suspended or terminated – all without your knowledge.
-That is why a solid anti-spam software will not only block inbound spam from coming into your inbox, but also unauthorized outbound spam leaving from your server.
+Hijacked or spoofed accounts can send spam mail, and could result in having your email service suspended or terminated – all without your knowledge.
+That is why a solid anti-spam software will not only block inbound spam from coming into your inbox but also unauthorized outbound spam leaving from your server.

 - An increase in virus-carrying spam.

 If you accidentally open a spam email carrying a vicious virus you can end up with big issues ranging from the computer being slow or freezing, to more serious problems such as system crashes, data loss, identity theft, creating spam traffic, redirecting your web browser to unauthorized malicious websites, and more.

 - Phishing spam.

 A phishing email appears to be a legitimate message from a bank, vendor, friend, or other trusted source.
 The purpose is to trick you into giving confidential information such as bank accounts, social security numbers, passwords, and credit card information.
 You’ve probably already received an American Express, PayPal or bank spam email that said your account was going to be closed unless you verified your information.
 It then directs you to a very legitimate-looking website where you input personal information.
 In reality, this is a malicious third party that is going to steal and use your information to access your accounts and to open credit card accounts to steal money or misuse your identity, causing you major financial and possibly personal problems.